 The duffle bag is not that light with 2.3 kg.
 However, it seems to be quite bombproof and I used it during the European Packrafting Meetup 2018 in Slovenia as an extended storage space next to my Hilleberg Unna tent.
 The duffle bag is not watertight (meaning when it would fall into the river) but it keeps your stuff dry when exposed to rain.

 Personally, I use the duffel bag to load all my gear when I am planning to travel by airplane.
-The duffle bag also fold quite small.
-Also the inner mesh pockets are great to keep smaller gear organized.
+The duffle bag also folds quite small.
+Also, the inner mesh pockets are great to keep smaller gear organized.
 I also liked that I can carry the duffel bag as a backpack.

 The Thule Chasm 130l duffel bag also folds quite small – about the same size as a folded packraft.
 I can recommend this duffle bag!